ralswede/SanRemo.NT40/pcnet/install/readme.txt

 Device driver was tested on an IBM Model 9590 P60

 BAD CARDS:
-Some San Remos have bad capacitors  on the daughter board so watch out for that.
+Some San Remos have bad capacitors on the daughter board, so watch out for that.
 Some San Remos have bad slot connectors as seen on Ardent Tool San Remo page.